Design Case Study: Apple Inc.

 by | Jan 6, 2024 | Features

 Would you spend more than $500 on any item you’ve never used before?
 Perhaps you’ve seen it in an advert but that’s about it.
 No word of mouth, no friend’s recommendation, nothing.
 This is the problem Apple faced initially with their products.
 High-end smartphones, iPods and computers were all placed neatly on a glass shelf in a shop.
 While it looked appealing in a store, apple needed its users to sample the product before they were to shell out the big bucks.
 In this Apple Inc. design case study, we will see how interactive design, user experience and retail design were cleverly used to make Apple one of the best-selling smartphone companies in the world.
-Also, Apple started setting new standards for customer engagement.
+Also, how Apple started setting new standards for customer engagement.

 The Challenge: Beyond the Product